jaz303/reuse-pool/README.md

 Creates a new object pool with the given `factory` function. `opts` is an options object, valid keys:

   * `prepare`: callback used to prepare an object for reuse, called each time an existing object is removed from the pool by a call to `pool.get()`.
 It is not called when new objects are created by the factory function.
+  * `max`: maximum number of items to be pooled for reuse; any additional items beyond this number will be discared.
+Default: `Infinity`.

 #### `pool.get()`